 - FAOrthA - Fellow the the Australian Orthopaedic Association

-Woden Specialist Medical Centre, 90 Corinna St Woden
+Woden Specialist Medical Centre, 90 Corinna Street, Woden

 Dr Alexander Burns is trained in complex primary and revision surgery of the hip and knee.
-His overseas Fellowship was at the London Health Sciences Centre in Ontario Canada, an internationally respected centre in joint replacement surgery and he is a member of the Arthroplasty Society of Australia, the peak body in joint replacement surgery.
+His overseas Fellowship was at the London Health Sciences Centre in Ontario Canada, an internationally respected centre in joint replacement surgery.
+He is also a member of the Arthroplasty Society of Australia, the peak body in joint replacement surgery.

 He is involved in education and training of registrars and also is a regular presenter at various peer conferences such as the Continuing Orthopaedic Education meetings of the Australian Orthopaedic Association.

-Dr Burns' Personal Assistant is Sue Hughes, with 15 years’ experience in the medical field, including hospital administration.
-She will guide patients through the various administrative issues that are needed for surgery.
+Sue Hughes, is Dr Burns' Personal Assistant.
+She brings 15 years’ medical administration experience to the role, including hospital administration.
+Enabling her to effectively guide patients through the various administrative steps required for patients who are referred for surgery.
 Sue is ably assisted by Gaye Piper.
-Together we aim to provide a timely and polite service to our patients from our office in Woden.

 Connect with Dr Alexander Burns